Steven Frayne: Honours and recognition

-Dynamo was promoted to Associate of the Magic Circle for Performance by the magicians’ society The Magic Circle in 2012, the same year that Dynamo: Magician Impossible won the award for Best Entertainment Programme at the Broadcast Awards.
+Dynamo was promoted to Associate of the Magic Circle for Performance by the magicians' society The Magic Circle in 2012, the same year that Dynamo: Magician Impossible won the award for Best Entertainment Programme at the Broadcast Awards.
 The show also won Show of the Year at the Virgin Media Awards and received nominations for Best Entertainment Programme at the BAFTA TV Awards and the 17th National Television Awards.

 Frayne was awarded an honorary degree from Bradford University in 2013, for his commitment to Bradford, improving opportunities for young people and his charity work.
-2013 also saw Frayne receive the Grolla d’Oro award at the Masters of Magic Convention in Turin.
+2013 also saw Frayne receive the Grolla d'Oro award at the Masters of Magic Convention in Turin.

-In 2015, Dynamo was named AMA Magician of the Year award at The Academy of Magical Arts 48th Annual Awards Show.
-He was also given a Fellowship to the Academy by its Board of Trustees.
+In 2015, Dynamo was named AMA Magician of the Year at The Academy of Magical Arts 48th Annual Awards Show.
+He was also given a Fellowship to the academy by its board of trustees.
 Dynamo was also awarded The Magic Circle's Maskelyne Award in 2016, which is awarded for services to British magic.

 Following series 2 of Dynamo: Magician Impossible, the show again won the Broadcast Award for Best Entertainment Programme in 2013.
 Dynamo also won the accolade of TV Show of the Year at the Virgin Media Awards and was nominated for Best Entertainment Programme at the BAFTA TV Awards in the same year.

 In 2014, Dynamo: Magician Impossible was nominated for Best Entertainment Programme at both the BAFTA TV Awards and the Televisual Bulldog Awards.

 Dynamo was included in Forbes' list of The World's Highest-Paid Magicians in both 2016 and 2017.